uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 #.
 Create the class :code:`TestNewKmerFrequencyEncoder` that inherits :code:`unittest.TestCase` in this file.
 #.
 Add a function :code:`setUp()` to set up cache used for testing (see example below).
 #.
 Define one or more tests for the class and functions you implemented.
 #.
-If you need to write data to a path (for example test datasets or results), use the following location: :code:`EnvironmentSettings.root_path / "/test/tmp/some_unique_foldername"`
+If you need to write data to a path (for example test datasets or results), use the following location: :code:`EnvironmentSettings.tmp_test_path / "some_unique_foldername"`

 When building unit tests, a useful class is :py:obj:`~immuneML.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.